Featuring an in-depth packing guide with equipment recommendations, a downloadable PDF packing checklist, and all my tips for the climb.

 At the 5th station, we had some free time before leaving.
 I had an ice cream and sent a postcard to my nan from the Mount Fuji post office.
 Then we drove to a nearby hotel to use the onsen for an hour (I have tattoos, so instead I just sat in the lobby eating more ice cream and recovering).
 Finally, we drove back to Tokyo – where I spent two days unable to walk up and downstairs!

 READ MORE: Check out my write up of the Mt Fuji tour experience for more insight into what it’s like.

 Our guide, Kenji, gave us a few tips for avoiding altitude sickness.
 I normally get affected pretty badly by altitude but this time was much easier.
 Not sure if Kenji’s tips had anything to do with it but I recommend following!

 Take slow, deep breaths.
 Kenji said to concentrate on breathing out like you’re blowing up a balloon.
-Long, slow out breaths with your cheeks puffed and your lips pouted.
-It forces you to breath slower, and you look SO cool doing it.
+Long, slow out-breaths with your cheeks puffed and your lips pouted.
+It forces you to breathe slower, and you look SO cool doing it.
 Win-win.